rusefi/rusefi_documentation/Fuel/Fuel_Control/MAF.md

 	cylinder Airmass = airPerRevolution / half Cylinder number

 In rusEFI we use a correction factor table to modify this measured air mass to allow correction of any errors in the measurement due to dynamic air flow effects.
-To do this we to have a "load" value that allows us to have a Load Vs Speed fuel table.
+To do this we need to have a "load" value that allows us to have a Load Vs Speed fuel table.

     StandardAirCharge = engine displacement / number of cylinders * 1.2929